 Decolonising the curriculum

 A group of sixth formers from London are campaigning to change the way British colonial history is taught on the National Curriculum.
 They all have family connections to the British Empire, and feel that their past is not being taught properly in school History lessons.
+While colonialism is taught in some schools, it's not a compulsory part of the curriculum and these young people feel passionately that it should be.

 What is colonialism?